mbedward/packcircles/cran-comments.md

 There were no ERRORs or WARNINGs.

-There were no NOTES (other than maintainer details) for release version.
-For the devel version there was a NOTE about missing news items, however an updated NEWS.md file is available at the package URL.
+There were no NOTES (other than maintainer details)

 ## Reverse dependencies